RESTORE OUR CHURCH WITH GRACE

 Presently, the church has been cleared of major debris and temporary walls have been installed to prevent further water damage.
 The State Historic Preservation Office has awarded a feasibility study preservation grant and historical architect Lyn Smith delivered a positive summary of the restoration potential of the church.

 It is up to us now to jump start this campaign .
-With your $10 donation, win a chance for a dream experience and help save our church.
+With your $10 donation, we can save our Church.

 Please copy and paste the link below into your browser to watch our video: